ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 A PC may apply **bonuses** from multiple **benefits** to a single **contest**, or apply **penalties** from multiple **consequences** to a single **contest**. **Benefits and consequences** may cancel each other out.

 Because it is confusing to track both **benefits and consequences** against the same **ability** your GM may simply rule that one cancels the other out.
-This is particularly true of social **contest**s where a moment of shame can erase your previous triumphs, or your confidence eroded by a **failure**.
+This is particularly true of social **contests** where a moment of shame can erase your previous triumphs, or your confidence eroded by a **failure**.
 Physical benefits may cancel out, flushed with victory you may be able to ignore pain, but it may defy credibility for wounds to be healed by an athletic performance.

 Your GM may simply rule that **benefits** and **consequences** cancel out, or they may take the difference between the two benefits and create a new one.
 For example if you have a *one* **degree** **bonus** from impressing the crowd with your previous performance in the dance **contest**, but then suffer an injured ankle with a *zero* **degree** **penalty** of -5, your GM may rule that your twisted ankle cancels out your energy from the last performance, or your GM might rule that your success sees you through the pain, but you are now only *zero* **degrees** of **benefit** to impress the crowd.